 These anger management activities for kids are great practical tools that can be done in little time and with few materials.

-Have you tried any of these with your child?
 Which kids anger management tools would you recommend?